brian-j-smith/Mamba.jl/doc/tutorial.rst

 MCMC Engine
 ^^^^^^^^^^^

 MCMC simulation of draws from the posterior distribution of a declared set of model nodes and sampling scheme is performed with the :func:`mcmc` function.
 As shown below, the first three arguments are a ``Model`` object, a dictionary of values for input nodes, and a dictionary vector of initial values.
 The number of draws to generate in each simulation run is given as the fourth argument.
 The remaining arguments are named such that ``burnin`` is the number of initial values to discard to allow for convergence; ``thin`` defines the interval between draws to be retained in the output; and ``chains`` specifies the number of times to run the simulator.
-Results are retuned as ``Chains`` objects on which methods for posterior inference are defined.
+Results are returned as ``Chains`` objects on which methods for posterior inference are defined.

 .. code-block:: julia